Mazbrew/COMP2042_CW_hfypy2/README.md

 - added checks to prevent the ball from disappearing or sticking to the paddle.

+- added a check to prevent a null exception when "skip level" is pressed on the debug panel

 ### 7. Brick and child classes
 - Crack class is now it's own standalone class, Crack.java.

-- makeBrickFace() and getBrickFace overrides in the child classes are were removed
+- makeBrickFace() and getBrickFace overrides in the child classes are were removed.

-### packages according to MVC
+### 8. Ball
+- min and max speed of the ball was increased.

+### 9. debug panel
+- the slider was changed to accomodate the new max speed of the ball.

+- upon closure after skipping the level, the ball and player is reset to the start point.

 ---